Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 What is HTTP?

-HTTP is the primary technique for transferring data from web pages across a network.
-Web pages are stored on servers and delivered to client computers when the user requests them.
+HTTP serves as the primary method for transferring data from web pages over a network.
+Web pages are stored on servers and are delivered to client computers upon user request.
+Due to its ability to provide on-demand connections to initiating browsers, HTTP is characterized as a stateless system.

 What is HTTPS?

-HTTPS (HyperText Transfer Protocol Secure) is an encrypted variant of HTTP, the most commonly used protocol for sending data over the Internet.
+HTTPS stands for (Hypertext Transfer Protocol Secure) and is an encrypted variant of HTTP, the most used protocol for sending data over the Internet.
 Any website that has a lock icon in the address bar is using HTTPS.
+Around 83.7% website use HTTPS for their online site security (Source:w3techs.com )

-The SSL certificate encrypts the data that users provide to the site, effectively converting it to a code.
-Even if a third-party attacker was to steal the data being sent between the sender and the receiver, the encryption would prevent them from comprehending it.
+The SSL certificate encrypts users’ data on the site, effectively converting it to a code.
+Even if a third-party attacker were to steal the data sent between the sender and the receiver, the encryption would prevent them from comprehending it.

 Furthermore, HTTPS adds an extra layer of security by using the TLS (Transport Layer Security) protocol.
 TLS helps ensure data integrity by preventing data from being changed or damaged during transmission.
-It also provides authentication by proving to your users that they are connecting with the correct website.
+It also provides authentication by proving to your users that they connect with the correct website.

 Imagine passing a written message to your final recipient through a group of people.
-Now if the message is written in a language readable by everyone along the way, the recipients might benefit, misuse or take advantage of the information.
-Basically, how they use it will be beyond your control.
+Now if the letter is written in a language readable by everyone along the way, the recipients might benefit, misuse or take advantage of the information.
+How they use it will be beyond your control.
 This describes the working of HTTP.

-While you might have come across the main difference as HTTP vs HTTPS security, however, the list goes way beyond to include HTTP vs HTTPS SEO and performance.
-To get a comprehensive outlook on both protocols, it is important to list the benefits.
+While you might have come across the main difference as HTTP vs HTTPS security, the list goes far beyond including HTTP vs HTTPS SEO and performance.
+This is a digitally signed document and does not require a physical signature.
 Let us begin by exploring the advantages of HTTP, followed by the ones in the HTTPS basket.

 Here are seven perks of using HyperText Transfer Protocol: